mark-williams/node-testing/README.md

 };
 ~~~~

-however this has now been refactored to just use Array.filter:
+however this has now been refactored to just use array.filter:
 ~~~~
 export const subscribe = (event, subscriber) => {
     if (subscribers.hasOwnProperty(event) === false) {